cse110-sp24-group17/warmup-exercise/specs.md

   - Scrolling back and forth between past/future months
   - Light/Dark Mode
   - Reactive animations (i.e. clicking a date does something to show it was clicked)
-  - Display additional information for dates, such as holidays